afonsojramos/discrakt/README.md

 <p align="center"><img src="./images/demo/discrakt.png" width="700px"><p>

-A simple python script that acts as a bridge between [Discord](https://discord.com/) and [Trakt](https://trakt.tv) and [Plex](https://www.plex.tv/), allowing for the display of the watch status as [Discord's Rich Presence](https://discord.com/rich-presence).
+A simple python script that acts as a bridge between [Discord](https://discord.com/) and [Trakt](https://trakt.tv) (and maybe even [Plex](https://www.plex.tv/)), allowing for the display of the watch status as [Discord's Rich Presence](https://discord.com/rich-presence).
 Essentially, it's a Trakt/Plex Discord Rich Presence.

 <p align="center"><img src="./images/demo/member-list.png" width="170px"><p>

 <p align="center"><img src="./images/demo/profile-status.png" width="170px"><p>

+**Protip**: If you are already using Plex, and would like to link it with Trakt, you can use the [Plex-Trakt-Scrobbler](https://github.com/trakt/Plex-Trakt-Scrobbler) plugin.

 **Disclaimer**: If you are looking for simply connecting Plex and Discord, you are probably better off using either of these ([discord-rich-presence-plex](https://github.com/Phineas05/discord-rich-presence-plex) or [plex-rich-presence](https://github.com/Ombrelin/plex-rich-presence)).
 However, if you already know **Trakt** and how awesome it is this is definitely the best option, as it works more reliably and with some extra benefits over the other implementations, such as registering your watch status wherever you are watching (TV, phone, across the world, etc.), as long as you have **Discrakt** running and Discord open as well!